For the Purrbabies

 While vets are mostly the ones administering this, you can give your dog charcoal orally via a syringe, but sometimes a stomach tube may be necessary if your pet isn’t agreeable or able to swallow.
 Administer the supplement slowly.
 Offer your dog small parts of the dosage at a time and remember to allow enough time for them to ingest.

 If your dog’s interested in eating it, they can consume the charcoal on their own.
-To encourage eating, ASPCA suggests serving dog food on top of the activated charcoal in a dog bowl.
+To encourage eating, the ASPCA suggests serving dog food on top of the activated charcoal in a dog bowl.

 Consult your vet or Animal Poison Control during any potential poisoning event, as they will know if your pet is properly hydrated to receive the activated charcoal.
 The charcoal pulls body water into the gastrointestinal tract, so if your pet is already dehydrated, this could make a bad situation even worse.
 If the toxin was ingested within 2-4 hours, there’s a possibility your veterinarian may opt to induce vomiting instead.
 In many cases, it’s better to get the poison out than let it run its course.